uchechukwunwabueze/DecodeLabs-Internship/Project 2/README.md

 - Duplicate prevention: enforced by `UNIQUE` on `email`.
 - API verification: covered by `test_api.py`.
 - ORM idea: this version uses direct SQL so you can see what is happening.
 In a larger project, an ORM like Prisma, SQLAlchemy, or Django ORM can sit between the backend code and the database.

+## Screenshots

+Screenshots are included in the `screenshots` folder to show the server running, user creation, duplicate email prevention, and automated test results.